Azure/acr/samples/dotnetcore/image-transfer/DotNetTransfer/README.md

 ## Getting Started with Azure Container Registry Transfer - in DotNetCore ##

-This sample will allow you to transfer artifacts between two registries.
+This sample will allow you to transfer artifacts between two registries through a storage account.
 You will
 * Create an exportPipeline in your source registry.
 * Create an importPipeline in your target registry.
 * Create key vault access policies for both pipeline identities.
-* (Optionally) Run the exportPipeline.
+* (Optionally) Run the exportPipeline to upload the artifacts to storage.

 Please see the [public documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-transfer-images) for more details on ACR Transfer.

+#Prerequisities

+* **Container registries**: This sample uses an existing source ACR with artifacts to transfer and a target registry.
+* **Storage accounts**: Create source and target storage accounts that ACR Transfer will use to upload and download registry artifacts.
+Create a blob container for artifact transfer in each account.
+* **Key Vaults**: Key Vaults are used to store SAS token secrets for export and import.
+Create the source and target key vaults in the same resource group as your source and target registries.
+Follow the instructions [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-transfer-images#create-and-store-sas-keys) for instructions on how to create SAS tokens for export and import.
+Upload the export SAS token as a secret in your source key vault and the import SAS token as a secret in the target key vault.
+* User Assigned Identities (optional): You may choose to create user assigned managed identity resources to assign to each pipeline [see tutorial](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-cli).
+Otherwise, ACR will automatically create a system assigned identity for each of the exportPipeline and importPipeline resources.
+Read more about the difference between user assigned and system assigned identities [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+Note: You do not need to perform RBAC on these managed identities resources.
+The sample will add an access policy for each pipeline managed idenity so that it can fetch secrets from the necessary key vault.

+Note: The sample assumes the above resources are all in the same subscription.

 ## Running this sample ##

-* Create a service principal and assign it the contributor role of the subscription
+* Create a service principal and assign it the contributor role of the source and target resource groups.
 ```
 az ad sp create-for-rbac -n "MyApp" --role contributor \
-    --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1} \
+    --scopes /subscriptions/{SubID}/resourceGroups/{SourceResourceGroup} \
-    /subscriptions/{SubID}
+    /subscriptions/{SubID}/resourceGroups/{TargetResourceGroup}
 ```

-Make note of `clientId`, `clientSecret`, and `tenantId` to add to appsettings.json
+Make note of `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` to add to appsettings.json.

 ```
   "TenantId": "",